magoyette/.emacs.d/README.md

 ### flycheck-swagger-cli

-[flycheck-swagger-cli](https://github.com/magoyette/flycheck-swagger-cli) is a Flycheck checker for OpenAPI 2 and Swagger files that uses swagger-cli.
+[flycheck-swagger-cli](https://github.com/magoyette/flycheck-swagger-cli) is a Flycheck checker for OpenAPI and Swagger files that uses swagger-cli.

-### flycheck-swagger-tools

-[flycheck-swagger-tools](https://github.com/magoyette/flycheck-swagger-tools) is a Flycheck checker for OpenAPI 2 and Swagger files that uses swagger-tools.

 ### openapi-yaml-mode